JoonhoLee-Group/joonholeegroup/README.md

-# Github page for maintaining joonholeegroup.com
+# Github page for maintaining the Lee group webpage.